Folk & Rock n’ Roll Soul

 – 432hz Good Vibes –

 Teri Hitt : vocals, guitar

-The vibes that many artists were able to pull through then — were and are stunning feats of consciousness.
 The songs that had “it” pointed me in the right direction early on.
-That feeling, like a beacon through a fog, calls me on and that’s why I write songs.
-There’s something in the fullness of the analog recordings that is like real healthy food.
-A whole sonic meal that resonates your being.
+That feeling, like a beacon through a fog, calls me on.
+That’s why I write songs.

-We are in the time of a Revolution of Perception.
-Enjoy.
+We are in a time of a Revolution of Perception.

 I once had a dream where I met myself in a parallel reality.